RickStrahl/SetResolution/README.md

 # Set Windows Display Resolution from Command Line

-This small command line utility allows you to quickly set Windows Display Resolutions to any of the available display modes for your Monitors.
+This small command line utility allows you to quickly set Windows Display Resolutions to any of the available display modes available for your active Monitors or virtual display devices.
+It allows you to:

-* Set explicit Display Resolution (has to match a valid display mode)
+* Set an explicit Display Resolution
 * List all available Display Modes and Monitors
-* Create and use multiple Display Mode Profiles for quick access
+* Create and use Display Mode Profiles for quick access

 > **Warning:** Use at your own risk.
 Setting an invalid display mode can [leave your screen inaccessible](#fark-i-set-a-resolution-that-doesnt-work-now-what).
 Use only with supported display modes.
 We check your settings against available modes and only allow those that match a driver display mode, but there may still be some modes that don't work with your monitor.

 ## Installation
-You can install this tool in a couple of ways (for now):
+You can install this tool in a couple of ways.

-* Download and run the Single File Binary EXE
-* Install the Dotnet Tool

 ### Download Single-File EXE Binary
 This tool is a small, self-contained Console EXE application.
 For now, you can download the `SetResolution.exe` (or `sr.exe` file directly from here):